Skip to main content

 Troubleshooting

 By following these steps, you should be able to successfully configure dual home IP addresses on your Windows machine.
-This setup can enhance your network flexibility and allow for more complex networking configurations.
+Greater flexibility and advanced networking options are enabled through this setup.

 Test the Configuration

-Once you have configured your computer with the appropriate IP addresses, you can access the management portals for both the node 0 and node 1 by typing the following URLs into your browser.
+Once you have configured your computer with the appropriate IP addresses, you can access the management portals for both node 0 and node 1 by typing the following URLs into your browser.
+Direct access to the management interfaces is enabled by this step, allowing you to monitor and adjust settings

-For Node 1: Enter http://192.168.0.1 in the browser.
-This address leads to the node 1's management portal, providing access to configure and manage the client specific settings and operations.
+For Node 1: Type http://192.168.0.1 in the browser.
+This address leads to node 1's management portal, providing access to configure and manage the client-specific settings and operations.

 Using these specific URLs ensures that you are directly accessing the correct device's settings within your network's structure, making it straightforward to manage each device.
 This method of access is particularly effective in environments where precise control and quick adjustments to the network settings are regularly required.